iadept/grapher/README.md

 ## Status

-Ready for use in production
+Ready for use in production, but annotations may be change

 It is planned in the next versions
-- Enhanced alias support
 - Enhanced validation with schema
 - Support fragment

-- Pass more option in generated queries
+I would be glad if you leave feedback.